| Background on the school project at Thit-Htaunk-Kkun Village The village is very poor compared to its nearby villages since most of

 4. Improved handicraft and souvenir industries in the project area.

-5. Can be sustained socio-economic environment relating with education due to the awareness of the community if they are being well educated.
+due to the awareness of the community if they are being well educated.

 Monitoring and evaluation